GWCustom/bfabric-web-apps-docs/_sources/bfabric_web_apps_functions.md.txt

 ```

 ##### Args:
 1. **api_call** (*function*): The API function to execute.
+Example API calls could be `read` or `save`, depending on whether data needs to be retrieved or stored.
 2. **endpoint** (*str*): The endpoint to read from, e.g. "sample".
 3. **obj** (*dict*) A dictionary containing the query, for every field multiple possible values can be provided, the final query requires the condition for each field to be met
 4. **flush_logs** (*bool*): Controls whether logs are immediately sent to the backend.
 Defaults to `True`.
    - If `True`: The log entry is appended to the local log storage and immediately flushed to the backend using the `flush_logs()` method.
 This ensures that the log is recorded in real time.
    - If `False`: The log entry is stored locally and will remain in the local cache until the next time the `flush_logs()` method is explicitly called.
 This can be useful for batching multiple log entries to minimize backend calls.
 5. **kwargs**: These are keyword arguments passed directly to the API call.
 For example, `max_results` can be used to specify a cap on the number of results to query.
+This example applies specifically to a `read` API call.
 If provided as an integer, the number of results will be limited to the specified value.
 If set to `None`, the code will load all available pages.
 The function will continue fetching data page by page until either the maximum number of results is reached or all pages have been retrieved.

 ---